 So, why so many flashes?

-On the other hand, if you reduce your aperture (to increase your DOF and keep the whole bird in focus), you will have to reduce your shutter speed to the point that the wings will seem to nearly disappear, which really isn’t an attractive look to most folks.
+- On the other hand, if you reduce your aperture (to increase your DOF and keep the whole bird in focus), you will have to reduce your shutter speed to the point that the wings will seem to nearly disappear, which isn’t an attractive look to many folks.

 - You want the hummer to ‘sparkle.’
 Hummingbirds get their ‘jewel-like” quality from the iridescence in their feathers.
 If you use only a single source of light, then the iridescent effect can appear flat or irregular.
 For an in-depth review of this topic you can see this link, otherwise, just trust me that a second flash will put your hummer photos into a whole new category.